ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

     > git clone https://github.com/ECCO-GROUP/ECCOv4-py.git

-Option 2: Download the repository using git (not recommended)
+Option 2: Download the repository using git (less recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This method gets you the source code but if you make changes it is harder to share those changes with the community.
-Use this method if you don't have access to git.
+This method downloads the source code but if you make changes it is harder to share those changes with the community using git.

 .. code-block:: bash